Non-Lethal Weapons Market Report Overview

 Currently, China has a significant non-lethal weapons market in the region, mainly due to the civil unrest and occasional riots, such as demonstrations and protests in cities, often related to environmental, labor-related, and educational issues.
 Such instances have directed the police forces to use non-lethal weapons.

 In countries with modern administrations, smaller and larger strikes, political rallies, sporting events, public meetings, and others are unavoidable.
 Security forces have been accused of dispersing crowds in humiliating ways on numerous occasions.
-The countries like India and China are using numerous non-lethal weapons to assure the safety of personnel and the public.
+Countries like India and China are using numerous non-lethal weapons to ensure the safety of personnel and the public.

-After the Galwan Valley clash, the Indian security forces got a range of new non-lethal weapons to reply to the Chinese troops.
+After the Galwan Valley clash, the Indian security forces got a range of new non-lethal weapons to respond to the Chinese troops.
 It intends to keep the Indian forces prepared to tackle the Chinese forces as the military stand-off along the LAC in eastern Ladakh continues.
-India has accessed exclusive visuals of the non-lethal weapons, including Sapper Punch, Vajra, Trishul, Dand, and Bhadra — developed by Apasteron.
-The company has developed non-lethal weapons for the Indian Army under the Make In India Initiative.
+India has accessed exclusive visuals of the non-lethal weapons, including Sapper Punch, Vajra, Trishul, Dand, and Bhadra, developed by Apasteron.
+The company has developed non-lethal weapons for the Indian Army under the Make in India Initiative.

 Non-Lethal Weapons Companies and Competitive Landscape

 The global non-lethal weapons market is consolidated and moderately competitive.
-Major players in the market include Byrna Technologies Inc, Axon Enterprise, Inc, Rheinmetall AG, Combined Systems Inc, Lamperd Less Lethal, Zarc International Inc, NonLethal Technologies, Inc., PepperBall®, Genasys, Inc., Condor Tecnologias Não-Letaisamong others.
+Major players in the market include Byrna Technologies Inc., Axon Enterprise, Inc., Rheinmetall AG, Combined Systems Inc, Lamperd Less Lethal, Zarc International Inc, NonLethal Technologies, Inc., PepperBall®, Genasys, Inc., and Condor Tecnologias Não-Letais, among others.
 The companies are offering new technologies and weapons to dominate the market.

 Byrna Technologies Inc